Subsidy Program FAQs

 The Student Parent Child Care Subsidy program is funded by The Pennsylvania State University and helps qualifying, low-income student parents sustain their educational efforts by paying a portion of their child care costs and encouraging them to select high quality child care.

 How do I know if I am eligible?

-Subsidy is available to any undergraduate or graduate student-parent whose taxable income does not exceed 200 percent of the Federal Poverty Guidelines.
-See current year income cutoffs below.
+Subsidy may be available to any undergraduate or graduate student-parent whose taxable income does not exceed 200% of the Federal Poverty Guidelines.
+We have calculated the 200% current year cutoffs below:

 Student-parents must be enrolled in a degree program and attending one of the 19 of Penn State’s undergraduate campuses.
 Pell grant recipients, Veterans and 1st generation college students are granted funding priority.
 If not enrolled in school, student-parent’s spouse/ partner must be working at least 20 hours a week (work waivers are available upon request for situations of spouse disability or not legally eligible to work.
 Please contact firstname.lastname@example.org for work waiver).
 Student-parents must be paying the Student Activity Fees as UPAC provides funding to support the program

 No. Applications must be submitted prior to each academic term.
 Please refer to the application timeline on our homepage.

 What documents need to be included for application?

 Please provide copies of the following documents.
 Applications will not be processed until all documents are received.